Pennridge–Quakertown Thanksgiving Day Football Classic: Origins

 The Thanksgiving Day rivalry officially begins in 1930, but the roots of the rivalry begin ten years earlier.
 Prior to the formation of the Consolidated Sellerville-Perkasie (Sell-Perk) High School in 1930, the boroughs of Sellersville and Perkasie maintained independent school districts.
 In 1920, a revitalized Quakertown football program led by Jacob L. Stoneback challenged neighboring Perkasie High School to a football game, beginning what would become an annual affair among the North Penn League schools.
 Through the 1920s, Perkasie High School maintained a slight edge over Quakertown High, leading the competitive series with 4 wins, 3 losses, and 3 ties.
 In 1930, the Perkasie and Sellersville school districts were joined to form the Sellersville-Perkasie School District.
 With the Consolidated School opening its doors for the 1930–1931 school year, the decision was made to showcase the rivalry on Thanksgiving morning in 1930.
 From this began what would become one of the oldest high school football rivalries in Pennsylvania.
 In 1953, Sellersville-Perkasie High School would form the core of the present-day Pennridge School District as it absorbed additional school districts from the surrounding boroughs and townships.

+The Quakertown-Pennridge Thanksgiving game is one of a diminishing number of high school football games outside of New England or New Jersey to take place on Thanksgiving morning.
+The few remaining schools in Pennsylvania to play on the holiday are concentrated in the North Penn and Lehigh Valleys.